 The Modified Internal Rate of Return indicates the profitability of an investment and therefore is commonly used in business, when choosing between investmentments.

-The difference between the Modified Internal Rate of Return (MIRR) and the Internal Rate of Return (IRR) is that, in its calculation, the MIRR considers the initial cost of the investment and also the interest received on the reinvestment of cash, whereas the IRR does not consider these.Further information on the Modified Internal Rate of Return can be found on the Wikipedia MIRR page
+The difference between the Modified Internal Rate of Return (MIRR) and the Internal Rate of Return (IRR) is that the MIRR considers the initial cost of the investment and also the interest received on the reinvestment of cash, whereas the IRR does not.For further details, see the Wikipedia MIRR page

-The MIRR function in cell D2 shows the calculation of the Modified Internal Rate of Return after 3 years and the function in cell D4 shows the Modified Internal Rate of Return after 5 years.
-The formulas for the equations are shown in the spreadsheet on the left and the results are shown in the spreadsheet on the right.
+The MIRR function in cell C2 shows the calculation of the Modified Internal Rate of Return after 4 years and the function in cell C4 shows the Modified Internal Rate of Return after 5 years.

-Further information and examples of the Excel Mirr function can be found on the Microsoft Office website.
+For further information and examples of the Excel Mirr function, see the Microsoft Office website.

 If you get an error from the Excel Mirr function this is likely to be one of the following:

 |#DIV/0!||-||Occurs if the supplied values array does not contain at least one negative and at least one positive value.|

 |#VALUE!||-||Occurs if any of the supplied arguments are non-numeric.|